jpdavesac/jpdavesac/README.md

 - 👋 Hi, I’m @jpdavesac
 - 👀 I’m interested in Process Automation and Database
-- 🌱 I’m currently learning Python, SQL.r
+- 🌱 I’m currently learning Python, SQL, Power BI
 - 📫 How to reach me: joaodavesac@gmail.com, +55 48 996636725 or https://www.linkedin.com/in/jo%C3%A3o-pedro-davesac-a4862b212/

 <!---